-- Excess Energy – Clearly the main word with ADHD is "hyperactive," and the cause of that hyperactivity is not entirely clear.
+- Excess Energy The main word with ADHD is "hyperactive," and the cause of that hyperactivity is not entirely clear.
 But it is known that excess energy does develop into anxiety when it goes unused.
-Obviously that can be a problem, since those with ADHD cannot let loose that energy in modern society without being reprimanded.
-Excess energy can be a problem with all children, but may be a slightly bigger problem with ADHD children.
+That can be a problem since those with ADHD cannot use that energy in modern society without being reprimanded.
+Excess energy can be a problem with all children but may be a slightly bigger problem with ADHD children.

 These are of course a few of the most basic reasons.
 It's likely that many little things play a role - such as how other children interact with them, what they do in their free time, their relationships to authority figures, and more.
 Medications can also affect anxiety, and anxiety itself may be one of the causes of their restlessness/unease.

 ADHD children may have some special anxiety needs, but anxiety is still anxiety.
 The ability to overcome that anxiety is still based on learning better coping tools and behavioral strategies for controlling and managing anxiety.
 Some examples include:

 - Regular Exercise Regular exercise is crucial for all children, especially those with anxiety and ADHD.
 Exercise burns away excess energy, releases endorphins that calm the mood, and ensure that hormones are properly balanced.
 All children need exercise in order to control their mental health, and ADHD children may be especially in need.

 - Work on Your Anxiety Parents of ADHD children often experience anxiety themselves, as raising a child with ADHD is not always simple.
 Unfortunately, that can be a problem for your child, because children often mimic the feelings and behaviors of their parents.
 If you're struggling with anxiety, then it's more likely that your child is going to also develop the same anxiety issues.
 Work on your anxiety as well to reduce the likelihood of this happening.